jessicawyz/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_

+**Aspect: How view all executes:**
+* **Alternative 1 (current choice):** In a view command class with view -id/-name.
+    * Pros: Clear execution line.
+    * Cons: Several if else checks, more prone to errors.

+* **Alternative 2:** Separate classes for each view command
+    * Pros: Easy to implement, less merge conflicts.
+    * Cons: Large number of files and parsers needed.

 ### \[Proposed\] Data archiving